College and Career Readiness

 Prototypes

-I conducted a usability testing session with stockholders to validate ideas and uncover usability issues.
+I conducted a stakeholder review session to validate ideas and identify potential issues.

 • Unclear that the top button is clickable